vanhaaggen/Wody-fitness-app/readme.md

 ## Disclaimer

-Wody fitness is a nonprofit app that was intended as part of an coding  Bootcamp final project to show the skills accquired.
+Wody fitness is a nonprofit app that was intended as part of a coding  Bootcamp final project to show the skills accquired.
 All multimedia elements used in this project are owned by crossfit and will be replaced by own material soon.

 # WODY  fitness web-app